Emma Stone's New Movie Looks Like A Royal Fever Dream

 Colman stars as Queen Anne in The Favourite, filmmaker Yorgos Lanthimos' upcoming period drama set in early 18th century England, a time of turmoil and war, but also frivolity and massively powdered wigs.

-Because of the queen's poor health, her chosen favourite, Lady Sarah (Rachel Weisz) basically governs the country.
+Because of the queen's poor health, her chosen favorite, Lady Sarah (Rachel Weisz) basically governs the country.
 But her privileged position is threatened when a new servant, Abigail (Emma Stone) catches Anne's eye.

 Advertisement